ilan2004/mindshift/TUTORIAL_INTEGRATION_COMPLETE.md

 ✅ **Guide new users** through personality-aware productivity features ✅ **Respect user preferences** and completion status
-✅ **Match your design perfectly** with existing MindShift styles ✅ **Scale automatically** with your personality theming system ✅ **Work responsively** across desktop and mobile devices
+✅ **Match your design perfectly** with existing Nudge styles ✅ **Scale automatically** with your personality theming system ✅ **Work responsively** across desktop and mobile devices

-The integration is complete and your users will now have a smooth, guided introduction to MindShift's powerful features!
+The integration is complete and your users will now have a smooth, guided introduction to Nudge's powerful features!